-Robert manages all facets of the Foundation's accounting needs including but not limited to the annual tax return, grant documentation, required distributions, and assisting with all IRS compliance requirements.
-Previously, he worked for a small CPA firm and prior to that an oil & gas company based in Wichita.
+Becky manages all facets of the Foundation's accounting needs including but not limited to the annual tax return, grant documentation, required distributions, and assisting with all IRS compliance requirements.
+She has worked closely with the Rudd Portfolio for 7 years.

 Becky graduated from Kansas State University earning her Bachelor in Business Administration with a major in Accounting and a minor in Economics.

 Becky enjoys spending time with her family and friends.
 She volunteers her free time as a troop leader with the Girls Scouts of the Kansas Heartland.